matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Hardhat configuration

-The `hardhat.config.ts` file contains a few lines specific to zkSync Era.
-The most important are:
+The `hardhat.config.ts` file contains some zkSync-Era-specific configurations:

 Imports the zkSync deployment and compiler plugins.
 ```typescript